bemozi/bemozi.github.io/CONTRIBUTING.md

 We highly value suggestions for new features and improvements.
 To propose an enhancement:

 *  Open an issue with the label `[Feature Request]`.
-*  Clearly describe the feature, explaining **why** it would be valuable to Statim users and how it aligns with the local-first, auditable principle.
+*  Clearly describe the feature, explaining **why** it would be valuable to Statim users and how it aligns with the local-first and auditable principle.